yx1211-CS/Grp6_SeProject/README.md

 1. Before you start coding
-Always pull the latest changes from the remote repository: git pull
+Always pull the latest changes from the remote repository:
+- git pull

-2. After you finish a feature: git add . git commit -m "feat: Added login screen"  # Replace with your message git push
+2. After you finish a feature:
+- git add .
+- git commit -m "feat: Added login screen"  # Replace with your message

-Project Structure
-Grp6_SeProject/
-├── app/                 # Main application screens (Expo Router) ├── assets/
-│   ├── icons/           # JSX Icon components
-│   └── images/          # PNG/JPG assets
-├── components/          # Reusable UI components
-├── constants/           # Theme colors, fonts, etc.
-├── contexts/            # React Context (Auth, etc.)
-├── lib/                 # Supabase client configuration
-└── README.md            # Project documentation
+- git push